-With this script, you will get a list of all members of the specified Active Directory group in a CSV file.
+- Open the resulting CSV file, which will contain a list of all the members of the specified Active Directory group.

 - Run Netwrix Auditor → Navigate to “Reports” → Expand the “Active Directory” section → Go to “Active Directory – State-in-Time” → Select “Group Members” → Click “View”.